oracle-livelabs/sprints/data-management/sprint-ogg-vdt-install-backendserver/sprint-ogg-vdt-install-backendserver.md

-# How do I repair SQL in GoldenGate Veridata?
+# How do I install and configure backend servers and infrastructure for Oracle GoldenGate Veridata installation?
 Duration: 2 minutes

 ### Prerequisites